sodadata/docs/soda-cloud/add-datasource.md

 After you make both of these changes, you must redeploy the Soda Agent.
 Refer to [Deploy using a values YAML file]({% link soda-agent/deploy-google.md %}#deploy-using-a-values-yaml-file) for details.

 Adjust the data source connection configuration to include the `account_info_json_path` configuration, as per the following example.
+{% include code-header.html %}
 ```yaml
 my_datasource_name:
   type: bigquery